Akiyoshi Umekawa

-Akiyoshi Umekawa (梅川 昭美, Umekawa Akiyoshi) was a Japanese mass murderer and serial killer who killed a woman on December 16, 1963, and shot dead four people on January 26, 1979.
+Akiyoshi Umekawa (梅川 昭美, Umekawa Akiyoshi) was a Japanese mass murderer who killed a woman on December 16, 1963, and shot dead four people on January 26, 1979.
 Mass media also used a number of different possible readings of his given name, including Teruyoshi, Terumi, Akimi and Akemi.
 He was one of the rare criminals who was shot dead by Japanese police.

 Early life

-Umekawa was born in Otake, Hiroshima Prefecture.
+Umekawa was born in Ōtake, Hiroshima.
 He was a great reader and loved hardboiled fiction.
 On December 16, 1963, while he was 15 and still a minor, he stabbed and killed 21-year-old Mitsue Nashi (Civil engineering contractor Sotaro Nashi's sister-in-law).
 Although he was a murderer, he was still allowed to have guns because Japanese juvenile law protected his criminal history.
 He also saw the film Salò, or the 120 Days of Sodom.
-He wanted to make a big incident 15 years after he committed the first murder.
+He wanted to "make a big incident" 15 years after he committed the first murder.